-Finally, to return to the RUN MODE, press the "MENU" key until the MAIN MENU is displayed.
-Use the "ARROW" keys to move the cursor to the run option, then press the "ENTER" key.
+RELAYS ANALOG OUTPUT MODBUS CHANNEL ENABLE SENSOR Pressing the "MENU" key will return to the previous page.
+To return to the RUN mode, press the "MENU" key until the MAIN MENU is displayed and then press the "ENTER" key with the RUN mode selected.